 Either the student or instructor may appeal the decision to the dean of instruction within 10 days of receipt of the department chairperson’s decision.
 Appeal shall be in writing, setting forth the reasons the decision of the department chairperson should not be carried out and specifically setting forth the grounds for such appeal.

 The dean of instruction shall make a final adjudication and determination in the matter and notify both parties and the appropriate department chairperson of the final decision in writing within 14 days.

-Mid-semester performance indicators are provided by the instructor in each 15-week course to provide the student an approximate assessment of course achievement.
-The performance indicators are posted in the grades section of myTC3/myINFO by the start of the eighth week of classes.
+Early Student Progress Reports are posted by the instructor in each 15-week course to provide the student an approximate assessment of early course achievement.
+The performance indicators are posted in the grades section of myTC3/myINFO by the end of the fourth full week of classes.
 This information does not appear on a student’s transcript and is not calculated into a student’s GPA.
 Students who receive S- or U grades are encouraged to consult with their instructors and advisors as soon as possible.
 The instructor’s approximate assessment of each student’s achievement will be in accordance with the following grade notations: